sergejsha/comachine/README.md

 # Comachine
 Finite-State Machine for Kotlin coroutines (multiplatform).

 Work in progress.
-Some changes to API are possible.
+Some minor changes to API are still possible.

 # Examples